LOOKING FOR THE ULTIMATE PERU BACKPACKING ADVENTURE?

 BEST TIME OF YEAR FOR THE CANYON COLCA TOUR

-It is possible to visit Valle del Colca any time of the year, though it’s recommended to tour Colca Canyon between March and June when the Condors are most active.
+It is possible to visit Valle del Colca any time of the year when backpacking Peru, though it’s recommended to tour Colca Canyon between March and June when the Condors are most active.
 You’ll want to avoid the rainy season at Colca Canyon which is from December to March.